awsdocs/aws-doc-sdk-examples/dotnetv3/dynamodb/FromSQL/README.md

 # From SQL to NoSQL code examples in C\#

-The code examples in the **FromSQL** directory are part of a series to aid in moving from a SQL database to a NoSQL database, as described in the Amazon DynamoDB Developer Guide:
+The code examples in the **FromSQL** directory are part of a series to aid in moving from a SQL database to a NoSQL database.
+This process is described in the *Amazon DynamoDB Developer Guide*:

 [From SQL to NoSQL](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/SQLtoNoSQL.html)

-See
-[Best Practices for Modeling Relational Data in DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/bp-relational-modeling.html) in the Amazon DynamoDB Developer Guide for information about moving from a relational database management system (RDBMS) to Amazon DynamoDB.
+For information about moving from a relational database management system (RDBMS) to Amazon DynamoDB, see [Best Practices for Modeling Relational Data in DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/bp-relational-modeling.html) in the *Amazon DynamoDB Developer Guide*.

 **IMPORTANT**

-NoSQL design requires a different mindset than RDBMS design.
-For an RDBMS, you can create a normalized data model without thinking about access patterns.
-You can then extend it later when new questions and query requirements arise.
-By contrast, in Amazon DynamoDB, you shouldn't start designing your schema until you know the questions that it needs to answer.
-Understanding the business problems and the application use cases up front is absolutely essential.
+In Amazon DynamoDB, you shouldn't start designing your schema until you know the questions that it needs to answer.
+With NoSQL design, it's essential to understand the business problems and application use cases up front.
+This differs from RDBMS design, which lets you create a normalized data model without thinking about access patterns because you can extend your data model later when new questions and query requirements arise.

-### A simple example
+### A basic example

-Let's take a simple order entry system, with just three tables: Customers, Orders, and Products.
+Consider a basic order entry system, with three tables: Customers, Orders, and Products.
-- Customer data includes a unique ID, their name, address, email address.
+- Customer data includes a unique ID, customer name, address, and email address.
 - Orders data includes a unique ID, customer ID, product ID, order date, and status.
 - Products data includes a unique ID, description, quantity, and cost.